hackforla/project-ideas/.github/ISSUE_TEMPLATE/blank-issue.md

 ---

 ### Overview
-REPLACE THIS TEXT -Text here that clearly states the purpose of this issue in 2 sentences or less.
+REPLACE THIS TEXT -Text here that clearly states the idea in 2 sentences or less.

 ### Action Items
-REPLACE THIS TEXT -If this is the beginning of the task this is most likely something to be researched and documented.

-REPLACE THIS TEXT -If the issue has already been researched, and the course of action is clear, this will describe the steps.
-However, if the steps can be divided into tasks for more than one person, we recommend dividing it up into separate issues, or assigning it as a pair programming task.
+REPLACE THIS TEXT -If there are any action items associated with growing this idea into a project, please list them here.

-### Resources/Instructions
+### Research
-REPLACE THIS TEXT -If there is a website which has documentation that helps with this issue provide the link(s) here.
+REPLACE THIS TEXT -If there is a website which has information that helps with this issue provide the link(s) here.

+### Stakeholders
+REPLACE THIS TEXT -If there are obvious stakeholders list them here.
+Projects can have non-profits, city, county, or state partners as well as other stakeholders.